 Most companies purchase commercial umbrella insurance when they need to satisfy a client’s requirements for higher limits on their general liability insurance.
 House cleaning businesses pay a median premium of $51 per month or $606 per year for this policy.

-Umbrella insurance boosts the limits of your house cleaning company’s general liability, commercial auto, and employer’s liability insurance.
-Once the underlying policy’s limit is reached, umbrella insurance provides additional protection in increments of $1 million.
+Umbrella insurance boosts the limits of your house cleaning company’s general liability, commercial auto, and employer’s liability insurance in $1 million increments.
+Once the underlying policy’s limit is reached, umbrella insurance provides additional protection.
 Your premium depends on the amount of coverage that you buy.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's umbrella insurance cost analysis page.